bloodmc/GriefDefenderDoc/docs/wiki/Permissions.md

 As GD makes heavy use of LP's `default` group, the following MUST be setup properly or GD will not function properly

 - All non-griefdefender LP groups have a path in inheritance to the `default` group.
-- The `default` group is inheriting GD's delivered groups : `griefdefender_claim, griefdefender_default, griefdefender_definition, griefdefender_option, griefdefender_override`
+- The `default` group is inheriting GD's delivered groups : `griefdefender_claim, griefdefender_claim_group, griefdefender_default, griefdefender_definition, griefdefender_option, griefdefender_override`
 - The `default` group is NOT disabled.
 LP strongly recommends to never disable this group.
 See [LuckPerms - Default Groups](https://luckperms.net/wiki/Default-Groups)